paul-tavares/artifact-downloader/README.md

 # artifact-downloader
-Download and view Endpoint Security user generated artifacts
+Download and view Endpoint Security user generated artifacts.

+> **NOTE: THIS UTILITY WILL ENROLL AN AGENT WITH FLEET TEMPORARILY IN ORDER TO BE ABLE TO DOWNLOAD THE ARTIFACT.
+THAT AGENT WILL THEN BE UNENROLLED AFTER THE DOWNLOAD IS COMPLETE**

 ## Usage